Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Introduction

 The LSM method is essential for pricing callable structured notes whose coupons have complicated dependency on other underlying assets such as equity prices, foreign exchange rates, and benchmark interest swap rates.
-The financial institutions that issue notes are the effective buyers of the Bermudan option to redeem notes early.
-On the contrary, investors, be it individual or institutional, are the effective sellers of the option.
-They receive the premium in the form of an enhanced yield compared with that of non-callable notes with the same structure.
-Because a multi-factor model is required for the underlying assets as well as the yield curve term structure, the use of Monte Carlo simulation along with the LSM method is inevitable for pricing and risk-managing such notes.
-Like many previous studies of this topic~\citep{kolodko2006iter,beveridge2013ppi}, this study is motivated and developed in the context of callable structured notes.
+Because a multi-factor model is required for the underlying assets and the yield curve term structure, using Monte Carlo simulation along with the LSM method is inevitable for pricing and risk-managing such notes.
+Like many previous studies on this topic~\citep{kolodko2006iter,beveridge2013ppi}, this study is motivated and developed in the context of callable structured notes.

-\subsection{Biases in the LSM Method}
+\subsection{Biases in the LSM method}

 In simulation-based methods including the LSM method, there are two main sources of bias, which run in opposite directions.
 Low-side bias is related to suboptimal exercise decisions owing to various approximations adopted in the method.
 In the LSM method, for example, finite basis functions cannot fully represent the conditional payoff function.
-The resulting exercise policy deviates from the most optimal one and therefore leads to a lower option price.
+The resulting exercise policy deviates from the most optimal one, leading to a lower option price.
 For this reason, it is also called \textit{suboptimal} bias.
 High-side bias comes from using one simulation set for both the exercise decision and the payoff valuation.
 As explained by \citet{broadie1997pricing}, this practice creates a fictitious positive correlation between exercise decisions and future payoffs; the algorithm is more likely to continue (exercise) precisely when the \textit{future} payoff in the simulation is higher (lower).
 For this reason, it is called \textit{look-ahead} or \textit{foresight} bias.
 The LSM estimator has both low- and high-side biases; hence, \citet{glasserman2003mc_ch8} calls it an interleaving estimator.
 Other simulation estimators in the literature are typically either low-biased or high-biased.
 For example, \citet{broadie1997pricing} carefully construct both low- and high-biased estimators to form a confidence interval for the true option price.